prioritizr/prioritizr/docs/articles/package_overview.md

 [`multi_problem()`](https://prioritizr.net/reference/multi_problem.md)
 object based on
 [`problem()`](https://prioritizr.net/reference/problem.md) objects that
-do not have comparable planning units and zones, then it will throw an error.
+not have comparable planning units, decision types, and zones, then it will throw an error.
 Note that each [`problem()`](https://prioritizr.net/reference/problem.md) object can have different planning unit costs, features, constraints, objectives, and penalties.